pramipexole hydrochloride monohydrate

 How much to take

-The usual dose is one tablet a day.
+The usual starting dose is one SIMPRAL 0.125 mg tablet three times a day.

 Follow all directions given to you by your doctor or pharmacist carefully.

 How to take it

 Swallow the tablets whole with a full glass of water.